jython/book/sandbox/concurrency.rst

 objects.
 Safe publication is guaranteed by creating these objects in a module, then importing them.

-In general, we do not recommend the use of thread local storage.
+However, there's a substantial problem in using thread local storage.
 By its nature, it interacts poorly with thread pools because any work is strongly coupled to the thread.
-However, it might find use to solve problems where the use of global state is interfering with working with threads.
+However, you might find useful in solving problems where the use of global state is interfering with working with threads.

 ``threading.local`` is implemented as a wrapper of ``java.lang.ThreadLocal``.